pods-framework/pods/readme.txt

 == Changelog ==

+= 1.12.3 - February 19, 2012 =
+* Added: Pods UI findRecords parameters array now goes through a new filter called "pods_ui_findrecords"
+* Fixed: Forcing boolean check if true in bypass_helpers in PodAPI
+* Fixed: Pod Page automatic title generation now removed WP home path (for WP sites in sub-directories); Props @chrisbliss18
+* Fixed: nicEdit JS "A.createRange()||document.createRange()" fix for JS errors on certain browsers / uses
+* Fixed: Pagination page_var usage (was forcing 'pg' var name no matter what), and fixed query array handling; Props to @thangaswamyarun for finding this one so we could fix it!
+* Fixed: Pods UI search settings set correctly now (had to flip a true/false check and not have search_across take the bool value of search)
+* Fixed: Pods UI filtering sets emptied values now, wasn't setting right if you had emptied a filter value when submitting (unselected drop-down)

 = 1.12.2 - December 14, 2011 =
-* Fixed WP 3.3 TinyMCE Editor bug with HTML tab (wouldn't save if HTML tab was active during initial form load) and other minor fixes
+* Fixed: WP 3.3 TinyMCE Editor bug with HTML tab (wouldn't save if HTML tab was active during initial form load) and other minor fixes

 = 1.12.1 - December 12, 2011 =
-* Fixed findRecords Order bug
+* Fixed: findRecords Order bug

 = 1.12 - December 12, 2011 =
 * Important: As with all upgrades, we take them seriously.
 If you experience any major issues when upgrading to this version from a previous version, immediately contact uhoh@podsframework.org and we'll help get your upgrade issue figured out (critical bugs only please)